Advanced Topics in Digital Art History: 3D and (Geo)Spatial Networks

 Digital Technologies for Historical and Cultural visualization are transforming the ways that scholars can study and represent works of art, as well as growth and change in urban spaces and buildings.

 With the support of The Getty Foundation as part of its Digital Art History initiative, The Wired!
 Lab for Digital Art History & Visual Culture at Duke University, the University of Padua‘s Architecture and Engineering program and Venice International University are collaborating on a Summer Workshop that will support interdisciplinary teams focused on the hard questions of Digital Art History as a discipline, a set of methods, and a host of technical and institutional challenges and opportunities.

-After five editions of two-weeks summer workshops introducing concepts and methods for digital art and architectural history through hands-on tutorials and collaborative project development.
-This year the program will focus on advanced the field of digital art and architectural history through a combination of project-sharing, technology exploration, and academic discussion.
+After five editions of two-weeks summer workshops introducing concepts and methods for digital art and architectural history through hands-on tutorials and collaborative project development, this year the program will focus on advance the field of digital art and architectural history through a combination of project-sharing, technology exploration, and academic discussion.
 Interdisciplinary teams of participants will gather from June 4-16, 2018 in Venice, Italy at Venice International University, with follow-up activities taking place over the course of the 2018-19 academic year, and leading into a follow-on gathering in Summer of 2019, which will operate as a writing and digital publication workshop, building upon work done over the course of the year by the project teams and in collaboration with our wider network.

 - Andrea Giordano, Professor, University of Padua

 - Mark Olson, Assistant Professor, Duke University (Co-PI)

 - Victoria Szabo, Associate Research Professor, Duke University (PI)